-There appears to be stigma attached to requiring mobile aids and some seniors deny the need for them to their detriment.
+There appears to be stigma attached to requiring mobile aids.
+To their detriment, some seniors deny their need for them.
 A serious fall could render them bedbound, making mere stigma pale by comparison.
 Mobility aids are seen by many to be associated with aging and physical decline rather than as enhancements to independence and autonomy.

-The interesting thing about mobility aids is that although there is stigma associated with first time use, acceptance or reliance increases with usage and subsequent graduation to other aids.
-Promoting mobile aids as enhancements to independence and autonomy assists their acceptance.
+The interesting thing about mobility aids is that although there is a stigma associated with first-time use, acceptance and/or reliance on assistive aids increases with usage, with subsequent graduation to other aids.
+Interpreting mobile aids as enhancements to independence encourages their acceptance.

-Equally noteworthy is that seniors are less resistant when their aids have a sporty appearance and something they can use almost as a fashion accessory; power wheelchairs in addition to being easier to use are more attractive than the manually operated chair.
-And scooters are another step up in looking sporty.
-Who hasn’t witnessed a fully decked out scooter with country flags flying from it, making its way to the nearest grocery store, its driver looking upbeat and enjoying every moment of the mobility and accessibility provided by this mode of transportation.
+Equally noteworthy is that seniors are less resistant when their aids have a sporty appearance and something they can employ almost as a fashion accessory; power wheelchairs in addition to being easier to use are more attractive than the manually operated chair.
+And scooters are another step up to looking sporty.
+Who hasn’t witnessed a fully decked-out scooter with country flags flying, making its way to the nearest grocery store, its driver looking upbeat and enjoying every moment of the mobility and accessibility provided by this mode of transportation?

 Cost of Mobile Aids

-Government assistance may be available in the provision of mobile aids, based on the client’s ability to pay.
-In Canada, Veterans Affairs may supply mobile aids to veterans at no charge.
+Government assistance may be available for the provision of mobility aids, based on the client’s ability to pay.
+In Canada, Veterans Affairs may supply mobile devices to veterans at no charge.
 It does not necessarily fall to the person needing the aid to have to pay for it partially or fully.
-Seniors need to check their local government webpages under Health to determine if they qualify for any type of subsidy to assist with the purchase of a mobile aid.
+In Canada, seniors need to check their local government webpages under Health Canada to determine if they qualify for a subsidy.

-Lastly, Exercise can reduce the need for Mobility Aids
+Exercise Can Reduce the Need for Mobility Aids

 Never underestimate the benefits of exercise because as the saying goes: an ounce of prevention is worth a pound of cure.
 Seniors who commit themselves to remaining active are at an advantage when it comes to issues of balance and mobility.

-Walking is an non stressful weight bearing exercise which can help ward off osteoporosis in addition to clearing the mind.
-And yoga, in addition to reducing anxiety, enhances flexibility and range of motion.
-Low impact yoga provides the benefit of movement without the strain as well as the prevention and slowing of bone loss.
+- Yoga, in addition to reducing anxiety, enhances flexibility and range of motion.
+Low impact yoga provides the benefit of movement without the strain, as well as the prevention and slowing of bone loss.
 Some studies even conclude yoga actually assists the body in gaining bone.

 The Benefits of Mobility Aids for Seniors